andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-a-core-data-model-in-swift-playgrounds.md

 ## Build project; Locate &#8220;momd&#8221; file

 With a playground and a data model has some structure to it, I built the project (CMD + B) so that the .xcdatamodeld file would be compiled into an &#8220;momd&#8221; file.
-It&#8217;s the _momd_ file that needs to be added to the playground as a resource.
+It's the _momd_ file that needs to be added to the playground as a resource.

 To find the &#8220;momd&#8221; file, expand &#8220;Products&#8221; in your project navigator, right-click the .app file, and click &#8220;Show in Finder&#8221;:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2016/07/show-product-in-finder.png" alt="Show product in finder" width="620" height="515" class="alignnone size-full wp-image-13008" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2016/07/show-product-in-finder.png 620w, https://www.andrewcbancroft.com/wp-content/uploads/2016/07/show-product-in-finder-300x249.png 300w" sizes="(max-width: 620px) 100vw, 620px" />][7]